strawberrie68/codewars/README.md

 # Codewars

-Getting good means practicing.
+Sometimes it might feel like your hit a brick wall but getting good means practicing.
 Non stop praticing, everyday.